rhindere/cmaple/README.md

 The following configurations file

 ```
+#This cmaple_cli example migrates select policies from on FMC to another
+#independent of software and platform versions/models.
 #RH – section to define and create the top level object for MAPLE (the “tree” object).
 Note “tree” is arbitrary and can be “foo” or whatever.
 It is just a label.
 [tree]
 #RH – sets the logging level for MAPLE.
 Log file is maple.log in default directory